-The executive director of the House Democratic Campaign Committee can not provide receipts for nearly $150,000 in reimbursements paid to him over a three year period, according to a Broad + Liberty analysis.
+Trevor Southerlad, the executive director of the House Democratic Campaign Committee cannot provide receipts for nearly $150,000 in reimbursements paid to him over a three-year period, according to a Broad + Liberty analysis.

 It’s not clear what, if any, consequences or follow-up actions might be available to government authorities in the wake of this finding, as the Pennsylvania Department of State said its role in obtaining vouchers and receipts from campaign committees “is limited to receiving requests and making demands for vouchers.”
 The Department of State could not identify any enforcement or punitive measures at its disposal.

-Trevor Southerland is the executive director of the House Democratic Campaign Committee which is not focused on any single Democrat running for a seat in the Pennsylvania House of Representatives, but instead is focused on creating a majority in that chamber by supporting Democrats all across the commonwealth — something it was able to do in the 2022 elections.
+The House Democratic Campaign Committee is not focused on any single Democrat running for a seat in the Pennsylvania House of Representatives but instead is focused on creating a majority in that chamber by supporting Democrats all across the commonwealth — something it was able to do in the 2022 elections.

 Southerland even had one eye-popping expense reimbursement in the amount of $39,216.

-Broad + Liberty requested to see proof of $346,000 of those expenses, as allowed by Pennsylvania law.
-(The $346,000 for which Broad + Liberty requested proof of payment is slightly lower than the full $365,000 of expense reports reported on earlier because of an omission error by Broad + Liberty’s when filing the request with the Department of State.)
+Broad + Liberty asked to see documentation of $346,000 of those expenses in accordance with Pennsylvania law.
+(The $346,000 for which Broad + Liberty requested proof of payment is slightly lower than the full $365,000 of expense reports reported earlier because of an omission error by Broad + Liberty’s when filing the request with the Department of State.)

-Of the $346,000 for which receipts or vouchers were requested, Southerland was able to provide proof of spending for $197,000, according to our analysis — leaving $149,000 unaccounted for.
+Of the $346,000 for which receipts or vouchers were requested, Trevor Southerland was able to provide proof of spending for $197,000, according to our analysis, leaving $149,000 unaccounted for.

 Southerland and other officials with the HDCC did not return a request for comment on the disparity.
 Broad + Liberty provided its analysis to Southerland and other HDCC officials when requesting comment.